domosekai/domosekai.github.io/sstp/help.md

 Please turn on notifications so that in case there are errors you will be notified immediately when the app is not in the foreground.
 (Requiring iOS 10+)

-## TLS Server Trust Evaluation (TLS Validation)
+## TLS Server Verification

-### Q: What requirements should a server certificate meet in order to pass TLS validation?
+### Q: What requirements should a server certificate meet in order to pass TLS server verification?

 iOS has implemented more strict rules on server certificates since iOS 13.
 See below link for more information.